locationtech/geomesa/docs/user/accumulo/install.rst

 The ``geomesa-accumulo_2.11-$VERSION/dist/accumulo/`` directory contains the distributed runtime JAR that contains server-side code for Accumulo that must be made available on each of the Accumulo tablet servers in the cluster.
-This JAR contain GeoMesa code and the Accumulo iterators required for querying GeoMesa data.
+This JAR contains GeoMesa code and the Accumulo iterators required for querying GeoMesa data.

 .. warning::